Your Journey Begins Here

 Engagement rings are worn on their own until the wedding ceremony when they are then paired with a wedding ring.

-Engagement rings are traditionally purchased by the partner that proposes.
+Engagement rings are traditionally purchased by the partner who is proposing.

 If you’re keeping your engagement ring a surprise, there are many ways to keep it hidden until you propose.
 At home, engagement rings can be hidden in areas where your partner doesn’t often look.
 This may be up high, in a sock drawer or in other infrequently accessed areas.
 Some people opt to hide their engagement ring in a safety deposit box or at a trusted friend or family member’s house.